RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 A general [description](http://matplotlib.org/api/index.html) about available methods can be found on the [matplotlib homepage](http://matplotlib.org/api/index.html), they also have a [gallery](http://matplotlib.org/gallery.html) with source code to get some ideas how to create plots.

  To access our own examples stored in a Jupyter Notebook, please open the WinPython Command Prompt from your python distribution and then enter `jupyter notebook Git_path\EBC-Python-101\plotting.ipynb`.
 'Git_path' is the path to your local working copy of the EBC_Tutorial repository.
-It may take several seconds, but the notebook should than open in your browser.
+It may take several seconds, but the notebook should then open in your browser.

 ### Plotting: General remarks
 We strongly recommend that you create plots at the size that you need them.
 If you include them into LaTeX, LaTeX does a great job in scaling them (especially if you use `\includegraphics[width=\textwidth{filename}`), but scaling will distort the size of your text and increase or decrease the size of your markers.
 If your original plots were of different size, there will be differences between the font size and the line size.
 You are better off to create two or three possible sizes and create every figure at one of those sizes.
 And if you need the same plots for a presentation: Do not scale them either.
 Re-plot them, with a more viewer friendly design and make sure that tools like PowerPoint may not like pdfs, so try to use different file formats for different applications (Using a good structured plot, it is really fast to re-create it)

 The same comment is also valid for colors and markers: Use the same color and marker sequence to create similar looking plots.

-Furthermore we would encourage you to create a metafile for each plot.
+Furthermore, we would encourage you to create a metafile for each plot.
 This textfile should contain information which data you used to create the plot and which file and version to create the plot.

-There is a subpackage `ebcplots` in our Git-Repository.
+There is a subpackage `ebcplots` in our Git-Repository [EBC_Python_Library](https://git.rwth-aachen.de/EBC/EBC_Python_Library).
 This package provides you with some convenience functions (some are already superseded by pylab functions), but the `optimize_and_save`-function is still very useful.
-This method also supports the writing of metadata about a file and contains design dictionaries for different usage scenarios (We get back to design dictionaries in the next section)
+This method also supports the writing of metadata about a file and contains design dictionaries for different usage scenarios.
+(We get back to design dictionaries in the next section.)

 ### Matplotlib: General introduction
 You can import matplotlib with `import matplotlib`, but normally you would use `import pylab as plt`, which wraps some matplotlib functions conveniently.
 This is a bit confusing and sometimes you can not access methods via pylab, that exist in matplotlib.
 This is a rare event but keep in mind that you can access **all** matplotlib methods via `pylab.matplotlib.[...]`